Sermon Notes

 In many of these instances, we find Jesus and his disciples gaining certain knowledge that they otherwise would not have known, supernaturally interposed upon their Gospel service at that particular time.

 Now, you could argue that Jesus is God after all.
 He is omniscient.
 But here I agree with Sam Storms, who points out that Jesus in his human incarnation depended on the Holy Spirit for his ministry.
 Sam mentions, “To live a fully human life, God the Son voluntarily suspended the exercise of certain divine attributes (such as omniscience).
-He, in no sense, ceased to be fully God, but he chose not to make use of those attributes that would have proven inconsistent with genuinely human life of weakness and finitude.”
+He, in no sense, ceased to be fully God, but he chose not to make use of those attributes that would have proven inconsistent with genuinely human life of weakness and finitude.” - What that means for us

 God in his eternal mercy intends to give us the gift of utterances in that time of need, where we can speak with knowledge and the consequential wisdom which we otherwise do not possess.